JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 14. You Write Too Much

 I fully realize a lot of my slack responses can be way too verbose.
 But when trying to solve a problem, I write out my thought process in order to figure out my answer.
 This can lead to literal essays in slack, which I'm sure many folks find annoying.
 When you solve a problem and don't immediately press send.
-Curated your response and par down the content.
+Curate your response and par down the content.

 #### 15. You Read Too Quickly